krasimir/riew/README.md

 });
 ```

-The behavior of this function could be replicated by using [sread](https://github.com/krasimir/riew#sread) with a `listen` option set to `true`.
-The difference between these two variants is that `merge` consumes values from channels while `sread` is just reading from them.
+The behavior of this function could be replicated by using [listen](https://github.com/krasimir/riew#listen).
+The difference between these two variants is that `merge` consumes values from channels while `listen` is just reading from them.

 ### state